Kamil Wiktorski

-Kamil Wiktorski (born 12 March 1993) is a Polish professional footballer who plays as a defender for Gloria Buzău.
+Kamil Wiktorski (born 12 March 1993) is a Polish professional footballer who plays as a centre-back for Liga II club 1599 Șelimbăr.
 He started his senior career with Rangers in Scotland.

 Career

 Club

 He made his debut for Podbeskidzie in a 1–1 draw against Radomiak Radom on 22 July 2017.

 On 3 February 2020, Wiktorski signed for Chojniczanka Chojnice until 30 June 2020.